 No one’s talking about a crash on the scale of the Great Recession, of course, but experts say a softening of the housing market (tempered by stable interest rates) is likely in 2020 or 2021.
 “Interest rates will rise again, and builders should be cautious,” says NAHB chief economist Robert Dietz, Ph.D.
 “As the industry slows, builders will need to be more strategic.”

-See More of the 2019 Housing Giants Report
+See More of Pro Builder's 2019 Housing Giants Report

 WHEELIN' AND DEALIN'—SIGNS OF A SLOWDOWN: Last year was a high-water mark for M&As among home builders, but experts say the industry is on the cusp of a slowdown